Is Copytrack.com a Scam or a Useful Tool Against Copyright Theft?

 More than half of our claims were closed on these grounds alone.

-So far, I can not find what countries Copytrack claims to represent, but should I find it, I may reach out to Jeremy to see if he can tell me what countries he was not able to make claims in.
+So far, I can not find what countries Copytrack claims to represent, but should I find it, I may reach out to Jeremy to see if he can tell me what countries he could not make claims in.

-Coptrack.com does not appear to pursue profits made with stolen copyright
+Coptrack.com does not appear to pursue profits made with stolen copyrights.

-There is also a limit of 1,000 Euros.
-That is, in some cases, below the value of the images I have paid for.
-This means they do not factor in profits through copyrighted content.
-Meaning Copytrack.com would not be the company to use, should you seek compensation from those sales.
-There are a few cases I can think of that focused on profits gained from image theft.
+The claim process limits the amount to 1,000 Euros, which is, in some cases, below the value of the images I paid for.
+They do not factor in profits from copyrighted content, meaning Copytrack.com would not be the company to use should you seek compensation for those sales.
+A few cases involving copyrighted images that focus on profits gained from image theft come to mind.

 Getty had to pay $1,200,000 million for selling images scraped from Twitter